What is the Bristol Research Forum on Ageing?

 Each partner brings a unique approach to the forum:

-UWE Bristol and University of Bristol: Working together to provide access to the latest research and evidence.
+UWE Bristol and the University of Bristol: Working together to provide access to the latest research and evidence.

 Age UK Bristol: An independent organisation of and for older people in Bristol, helping to inform practice and service development in the city.